 Universal shape fits all mop head styles.
-5-gallon capacity is more than adequate for home use.
+The 5-gallon capacity is more than adequate for home use.
 Graduated markings make it easier to measure liquids.
 Multi-directional wheels make maneuvering the bucket a breeze.
-Rubberized caster wheels offer 360° rotation.
-Lift grip and pouring spout for easy emptying.

 Some owners felt it was a bit too wide.
 Plastic handle isn't as sturdy as a metal model.

-That's right, the secret to cleaning is having the right mop bucket.
+That's right, from daily maintenance to your spring deep cleaning, the secret is having the right mop bucket.
 If you don't have the proper one, you'll just be swirling all that dirt around the floor, not picking it up.
 When looking for a top-flight mop bucket, you’ll want it to be large enough to hold a sizable amount of water.
 You’ll also want it to have wheels so you won’t slosh water when you move the bucket.

 When choosing a mop bucket, there are a few features that will help you quickly zero in on the best model for you.